PonteIneptique/specifications/Optional-Extensions.md

   "@type": "Status",
   "statusCode": 404,
   "title": "Not Found",
-  "description": "No item exists with the id specified in your request."
+  "description": "No item exists with the id specified in your request.
+If you are trying to create a new item, please use the POST method."
 }
 ```
 If a response returns a status of `404(Not Found)` then the `description` value should indicate that the requested `@id` value does not exist and so the requested item cannot be modified.